stripe/stripe-react-native/README.md

 ## Troubleshooting

-While building your iOS project you might run into the issue of undefined symbols for architecture x86_64.
-It fstems from some specific `react-native init` template configuration which is not fully compatibile with `swift 5.1` which is used in the SDK.
+While building your iOS project, you may see a `Undefined symbols for architecture x86_64` error.
+This is caused by a `react-native init` template configuration that is not fully compatible with Swift 5.1.

 ```
 Undefined symbols for architecture x86_64: